 Yes.
 Enrolling into the HLA scholarship programme is permitted whilst studying at other institutions including universities.
 Joining the HLA does not contravene normal university requirements for you to avoid enrolling into more than one university programme at once, as the HLA is a non-profit social purpose institution rather than a university.

 How long is the programme?

-The programme covers the 6 domains of The Healthcare Leadership Academy (HLA) framework:
+The programme is mapped against the United Kingdom’s National Health Service Leadership Framework and covers the 6 domains of The Healthcare Leadership Academy curriculum: